Looking for something different

 In the state of California your child can be exempt from public school if they meet with a certificated teacher for 3 hours a day, 175 days a year according to CA Dept of Education code 48224.
 This is the same number of days required for public and private school although there is no reporting required for this option.

 While teaching a combination class of 1st and 2nd graders I learned how to teach to individual children and not to limit them by their grade level.
 If a child is reading at second grade level as a first grader then they should be able to progress as far as they can.
 If a child is behind they will be able to work along kids at their level, while also being challenged by other children.
+I have an assistant with experience as a reading intervention specialist, which brings the ratio to 6:1!

 The children will be able to experience the social aspect of school on a smaller scale.
 They will practice sharing, taking turns, caring for others, and other important interpersonal skills.